By Victoria Martinez

-Ebony Clay is the creator of the CBD-infused skincare brand, Kayaire — a company that targets audiences with dark complexions who battle hyper-pigmentation, and suffer from psoriasis and/or eczema.
+Ebony Clay is the creator of the CBD infused skincare brand, Kayaire — a product that targets audiences with dark complexions who battle hyper-pigmentation, and suffer from psoriasis and/or eczema.

 Clay is a California native.
 As such, she has grown familiar with the plant and has found herself using CBD to help create a long-lasting, soothing effect on troubled skin.

 “My family smokes and they were all on board.
 I was going through it with my stepmother and talking to her about it and she said infusing CBD was a great idea,” says Clay.

 Clay developed her products specifically for people of color.
 But her line of skincare goods can be used by everyone.
 She was driven to create Kayaire because she felt there weren’t any products for her complexion, and she wanted to create a skincare product that helped her skin and anyone else with colored or darker complexions.